Xitoring/xitogent/README.md

     mkdir /etc/xitogent
     touch /etc/xitogent/xitogent.conf

-But you can place the config file somewhere else and point Xitogent to it using `-c` flag for more information check Xitogent help list.
+But you can place the config file somewhere else and point Xitogent to it using `-c` flag for more information check the Xitogent help list.

     python xitogent.py -c /path/to/config start